mohammeddahhani/A-BFT-beamforming-802.11ad/README.md

 # Introduction:
-This repository contains a Python implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol.
+This repository contains a Python implementation of the IEEE 802.11ad A-BFT beamforming training medium access protocol **[1]**.

 In order to study the performance of IEEE 802.11ad A-BFT beamforming training, we developed a discrete-event time-driven custom simulator in Python that implements the A-BFT medium access protocol.